 Sewage Outflow

-The effluent from Wastewater Treatment Plants (WWTPs) can increase alkalinity to a stream.
-The wastewater from our houses also contains bicarbonate and carbonate from the cleaning agents and food residue that we put down our drains.
+The effluent from Wastewater Treatment Plants (WWTPs) can increase the alkalinity of a stream.
+Household wastewater also contains bicarbonate and carbonate from the cleaning agents and food residue we put down our drains.

 Alkalinity Degree and Levels